-We are fully aware that for the vast majority of pupils and parents/guardians, the thought of an unknown amount of time at home without physical contact with friends, loved ones and a 'normal' routine is a scary prospect.
+We are fully aware that for the vast majority of pupils and parents/guardians, the continued position of lockdown restrictions and the extended amount of time at home without physical contact with friends, loved ones and a 'normal' routine is a scary prospect.

-This pack has been designed for everyone; pupils and parents.
+This pack has been designed and recently updated for pupils and parents.
 It is not just for those who are going through particularly difficult times.
 There are ideas and suggestions in this pack that everyone can try to make the unprecedented situation we are facing just that little bit easier.